 Classification...

-In 1933 a set of documents was issued with regard to determination of class status.
-The main criterion is based on whether the man and his family are engaged in manual labour and not on the amount of money that is earned.
+In 1933, a set of documents was issued with regard to determination of class status.
+The main criterion was based on whether the man and his family were engaged in manual labour and not on the amount of money that was earned.
 The 1933 documents are in the 1950’s only meant as reference.
-The determination of class status was delegated to the masses and local cadres.
-This resulted in confusion and chaos.
+The task of determining class status was assigned to the masses and local cadres, leading to widespread confusion and disorder.
+Many cadres themselves lacked a clear understanding of the 1933 documents, and popular interpretations often relied on oversimplified criteria.
+For instance, a party directive criticized the common mistake of assigning class status solely based on whether an individual had been influential.
+In the case of the "poor peasant" class, the primary criterion often became whether the individual had endured significant hardship.
+The people were classified into 3 origins:

 I)Good-class origins: (a) Politically red inheritances (the families headed by preliberation Party members,